 - Questionnaires about candidates’ hobbies, travels, or anything that can help you learn more about them that you can’t automatically scrape from their social profiles

-- Invitation to join your talent community, like this one, or this other one.
-Don't forget to usher in new members with a nice welcome email:
+- An invitation to join your talent community.
+And don’t forget to usher in new members with a nice welcome email.

 When picking and choosing what to send, consider also where the candidate is in the recruiting process.

 If they are just getting to know you, they probably want to learn general information about the company and the industry.
-As the relationship develops, you can share content that is more specific to each candidate.
+As the relationship develops, you can share content that is more specific to each candidate and their interests.

-You can also invite them to look at social media pages, company events or employee videos, for example, as they have more context and can better appreciate that type of content.
-Job descriptions or personalised landing pages won’t be relevant until the candidates is in a position to make a decision about a new role.
+You can also invite them to check out your social media pages, upcoming company events or employee videos, as these resources can often provide context and can better appreciate that type of content.
+Job descriptions or personalized landing pages won’t be relevant until the candidate is in a better position to make a decision about a new role.

 Don’t forget to update profiles of rejected candidates (and for ‘silver medalists’ or candidates who did well in your hiring process, but didn’t quite get an offer).
-They might be a great fit for a future role, or share a job opportunity with a friend or a family member.
-Spot the ones who engaged a lot with your campaigns, and help them become ambassadors of your Employer Brand by putting them on a new nurture track.
+They might be a great fit for a future role, or even share a job opportunity with a friend or a family member.
+Identify the candidates who have engaged with a lot with your campaigns, and help them become ambassadors of your Employer Brand by putting them on a new nurture track.

-We’ve put together our best tips about when best to send emails to candidates, but it’s still worth experimenting with different times and email types.
+We’ve put together our best tips about sending emails to candidates, but it’s still worth experimenting with different times and email types.

 As you might expect, there is no universal email frequency for nurture campaigns.
-Sales teams, who also use lead nurture campaigns a lot, think about it in terms of sales cycle; Salesforce recommends anything from 6 to 45 days between emails depending on how long that cycle is.
+Sales teams, (who also use lead nurture campaigns a lot), think about it in terms of the sales cycle; Salesforce recommends anything from 6 to 45 days between emails depending on how long your sales cycle is.

 The recruiting equivalent of the sales cycle would be how long it takes a candidate to go from thinking about moving jobs to signing an offer.
 For a senior executive, that might take up to a year, but it could be much shorter for a graduate candidate or an entry-level professional who is actively applying to roles already.

 The frequency might also change depending on the type of job you’re looking to fill – seasonal or part-time, for example.
-You could send emails more often when candidates enters the application process itself, to share next steps or to keep them excited about the company.
-It’s a tricky balance to strike, so if you’re worried about spamming your candidate list, we have more on the subject here.
+You can send emails more often once candidates enter the application process itself, to share next steps or to keep them excited about the company.

-No matter how often you will be sending out emails, however, a big chunk of the scheduling work can be automated using your CRM or Recruitment Marketing platform.
-A solution like Beamery lets you schedule emails for optimal times throughout the week, or build triggers to adapt the email drip to candidate behaviour: send them different emails depending on whether they opened their previous email or not, for example, or what links they clicked on.
+No matter how often you will be sending out emails, a large portion of the scheduling work can be automated using your CRM or Recruitment Marketing platform.
+A solution like Beamery enables you to schedule emails for optimal times throughout the week.

 Measure and maintain